Building and Engaging Your Target Audience

 Once you can define engagement as it applies to your marketing, now you can work towards the best approach.
 Facebook, for example, considers the reading of posts, sharing of content and participation on the page as engagement, so know that in order to see increases in these activities, your headlines, content and page substance needs to be inviting, interesting, relevant and useful.

 Remember, you are a customer out there in the real world, too – your experiences matter and can translate to successes in your professional world.
 What engages you?
 Why?
 What doesn’t?
 Chances are, those same approaches can be modified to work for your business.

 Proper segmentation is at the forefront of engagement – you can’t engage someone with the wrong message or content.
 According to a recent Razorfish study, only 13% of digital marketing executives are delivering segmented experiences.
 And remember, segmentation is not the same as targeting.
 Targeting, like all other aspects of online advertising, is something that everyone claims to be doing—but in reality—very few actually are.
 In the age of response-based data and staggeringly accurate targeting algorithms, advertisers should expect nothing less than pinpoint accuracy from their marketing efforts.

-Email marketers for example, can now look at an advertiser’s existing customer base and provide very accurate demographic details about those individuals, and can subsequently provide access to millions of other consumers that match those exact characteristics.
-Utilizing highly sophisticated response-based targeting algorithms that are enhanced by demographic and behavioral data of millions of consumers, sophisticated email marketers can then identify new customers for advertisers based on their existing customer’s attributes.
+Email marketers, for example, can now look at an advertiser’s existing customer base and provide very accurate demographic details about those individuals, and can subsequently provide access to millions of other consumers that match those exact characteristics.
+Utilizing highly sophisticated response-based targeting algorithms that are enhanced by the demographic and behavioral data of millions of consumers, sophisticated email marketers can then identify new customers for advertisers based on their existing customer’s attributes.
 The analysis is done so the advertiser’s customer CRM data remains both anonymous and secure, while the deployment allows for comprehensive control and brand-safe distribution.